 The heavy-duty Doxa SUB 4000T Professional line of diving watches has finally received a new rotating bezel that features a scratch-resistant sapphire insert.
-As the name implies, the watch is still rated for pretty much impressive 4000 feet of water resistance that can be roughly converted into 1220 meters of bone-crushing depth.
+As the name implies, the watch is still rated for impressive 4000 feet of water resistance that can be roughly converted into 1220 meters of bone-crushing depth.

-Compared to the Doxa SUB 4000T Professional 10th Anniversary Diver that was presented in late 2010, the new watch has become a tad smaller.
+Compared to the SUB 4000T Professional 10th Anniversary Diver that was presented in late 2010, the new watch has become a tad smaller.

-Its unusually shaped stainless steel case slightly contracted to 46 millimeters in width, although it still retains its traditional massive presence.
+Its unusually-shaped stainless steel case slightly contracted to 46 millimeters in width, although it still retains its traditional massive presence.

-Hidden inside the polished and satin-finished body is the Swiss made automatic movement.
+Hidden inside the polished and satin-finished body is the Swiss-made automatic movement.

 Since the layout of the dial remains unchanged, I can infer that the watch is still powered by the same ETA 2897 self-winding ebauche, which is basically the good ole’ ETA 2892-A2 with a power reserve module attached to it.
-While the choice of movement seems to be adequate for a diver (at least in terms of overall reliability: the 2892 family is known to run for years without problems if serviced properly,) I would say that for a watch that is going to be offered at a fairly impressive price of almost $3900 USD (I mean, you can buy a used Harley for that sort of cash!) the mechanism looks sort of cheap.
+While the choice of movement is adequate for a diver (at least in terms of overall reliability: the 2892 family is known to run for years without problems if serviced properly,) I would say that for a watch that is going to be offered at a fairly impressive price of almost $3900 USD (I mean, you can buy a used Harley for that sort of cash!) the mechanism looks sort of cheap.

 And no: the fantastic water resistance rating of this orange beauty isn’t enough for me to justify such a hefty price tag.
 After all, how many of two hundred potential customers would ever use this professional diving companion to fulfill its true potential?